 Brenna Holeman

-Brenna Holeman has travelled to over 100 countries in the past 13 years, many of them solo.
-She's a big fan of whisky and window seats.
+Brenna Holeman has travelled to over 100 countries in the past 17 years, many of them on her own.
+She's now a solo mom living in Winnipeg, Canada.
+She's also a big fan of whisky and window seats.

 -